timklapdor/heart-soul-machine/src/blog/2024-11-OEGlobal-Presentation.md

 In this example, we have a large connection surface; learners can engage with the concepts in a variety of highly engaging ways.
 This learning sequence could be easily adapted to run online or in a classroom and tailored to suit the cohort of students you’re working with.

 ![Diagram showing coloured blocks representing lesson activities and those connected to different schemas through matching colour areas]({{'/images/learning-sequence.jpeg' |url }})

+#### Other components

+One of the other components we have in out design system is a [Style Guide](https://mediaproduction.adelaide.edu.au/uoa-styles/) for our LMS.
+This helps us know what things will look like in platform and aids the decision making process as well.
+It's been developed specifically for our LMS and needs - and is the least open part of what we've done.
+I would recommend exploring some [web design systems](https://designsystemsrepo.com/) for inspiration.

 ## Where are we now?
 Our system has been embedded into our practices.
 The **Principles**, **Language** and **Components** support our design process and our collaborations.
 Three years on, and we have a process that is efficient, collaborative, scalable, data-supported, iterative, and adaptable.
 We've been able to achieve a lot in that time frame: